p-slice/AMP-1001/README.md

 Other features (More are being worked on, this may remain small for a while):
 - PMs are forwarded to the assigned "Master".
-- Commands can be run from in private messages now.
+- Commands can be run from in private messages.
 - Commands can be enabled/disabled.
 - Bot is once again object based instead of static method based, making it easier to run multiple at once.
 - Alerts: